Table of Contents

 Magento, with a huge family of around 250K merchants worldwide, is one of the most popular open-source PHP-based eCommerce platform.
-Magento framework, introduced in the year 2008, is serving its customer effectively with the successive release of a total of 10 versions ranging from Magento 1.1 to Magento 2, thereby encouraging the merchants to develop a magento website for their businesses.
+Magento framework, introduced in the year 2008, is serving its customer effectively with the successive release of a total of 10 versions ranging from Magento 1.1 to Magento 2, thereby encouraging the merchants to hire Magento developers for their businesses.

 After the acquisition by Adobe in 2018, Magento came up with quite a few changes in its strategies, considering itself better than ever.
 One of the most important strategical changes was End of Life of Magento 1, incepting impending chaos for the Magento 1 merchants.

 What does the End of Life(EOL) of Magento 1 actually mean?

 Magento(Adobe) has announced the End of Life for the Magento 1 version from June 1, 2020, meaning the company will not be providing any assistance, updates, and security patches for Magento 1 post this date, compelling the merchants to migrate to Magento 2 for any future support.